Lumi-supercomputer/lumi-userguide/docs/storage/parallel-filesystems/lustre.md

 # Lustre

-Lustre is a parallel distributed high performance file system for clusters ranging from small to large-scale as well as multi-site systems.
+Lustre is a parallel distributed high-performance file system for clusters ranging from small to large-scale as well as multi-site systems.
 The role of Lustre is to chunk up files into data blocks and spread file data across multiple storage servers, which can be written to and read from in parallel.

 ## Lustre Building Blocks

 A Lustre file system is composed of three major functional units as shown in the simplified diagram below.